joeysylvia/technicalbrief/Readme.md

 This was to ensure user safety.
 It had to many vulnerabilities which was affecting the users.

-After completing the Day 2 activities, view your SSL certificate and answer the following questions:

 ##### Is your browser returning an error for your SSL certificate?
 Why or why not?

 Yes, it tells be it is not secure, and this is because I have an Self-Signed certificate which by browser does not trust.

 ##### What is the validity of your certificate (date range)?

 Tues.
 December 27, 2022 to Friday, December 22, 2023.

 ##### Do you have an intermediate certificate?
 If so, what is it?

 Yes, it is  *.azurewebsites.net

 ##### Do you have a root certificate?
 If so, what is it?

 Yes, it is Microsoft Azure TLS Issuing CA 05

 ##### Does your browser have the root certificate in its root store?